SeanRog/SER401-FALL-19-Project/Clique/README.md

 This project utilizes third party software, namely:
 * JsonCPP, libcurl, fltk-1.3.5, gtk, webkit2, boost.

+## Developer Documentation

+See the [documentation folder](https://github.com/SeanRog/SER401-FALL-19-Project35/tree/dev/Documentation) for developer information, such as the UML diagrams, the algorithm overview diagram, the template project csv file,  and important developer info.

 ## Video Tutorial
 Here is a tutorial video going over the installation and how to use the application. https://www.youtube.com/watch?v=oZRtO0qsZb0&feature=youtu.be